 TIP: If you are using sport mode on your DSLR and usually take photos in RAW mode, please turn it off.
 The RAW type of image is processed much more slowly than the usual JPEG cameras shoot in.

 - See my RAW post for a detailed explanation of the how’s and why’s of RAW.

 Can I Use Fill Flash On My Cat Photographs?

-A reader asked about using ‘fill flash’ because they had read about it but were confued by the term.
-Flash is flash isn’t it?
+A reader asked about using ‘fill flash’ because they had read about it but were confused by the term.
+Flash is flash, isn’t it?
 I write about in it detail in this post here.
-But, briefly, unlike the popup flash of your camera which makes your photographs look washed out and colourless, fill flash does exactly what it says.
-It fills in the just the darker corners.
+But, briefly, unlike the pop-up flash of your camera which makes your photographs look washed out and colourless, fill flash does exactly what it says.
+It fills in just the darker corners.

 If you want to try this yourself take your cat into the garden, or a catio, and find an area of dappled shade or contrasting light and shadow.
 Then practise using your own fill flash.
 Let your cat become accustomed to the camera sounds and lights and the flash will not be too intrusive because it is happening in daylight.

 Prepare to be surprised as your photos transform from ‘dark blobs’ into real photos of cats showing depth and detailed features like this photo of Natasha, one of the Dash Kitten Cat Crew.

 Let me give you two examples of how I chose a special moment from a series of photographs.
 I hope these examples will show you how to approach a challenge like this.